A wake-up call for NPS: how economic downturn is uncovering commercial issues with old-school analytics

 What’s NPS good for?

 NPS was born out of an understanding that customer perception feedback wasn’t working.
-That insight was entirely correct – customer feedback was messy, confusing and hard to act on.
-NPS was a valiant attempt to simplify, cut through the noise and give companies one direct line to listen to customer loyalty.
+That insight was correct – customer feedback was messy, confusing and hard to act on.
+NPS was a valiant attempt to cut through the noise and give companies one direct line to listen to customer loyalty.

 But the champions of NPS failed to understand the fundamental problem.
 It wasn’t their choice of customer perception metric that was at fault.
 It was the process of using flawed and untrustworthy customer perception feedback to guide CX investment.

 NPS and other feedback metrics can be used to find and fight fires, uncovering operational problems.
-NPS can used as a simplistic rallying point, an easily communicable number to bully action around in a company.
+NPS can used as a rallying point, an easily communicable number to bully action in a company.

 But NPS is not fit for purpose as a CX measuring tool, or a guide for CX investment.